- What does Charitocracy mean?

 I'm your mother.
 Can you add a maximus super vote rule whereby every 3rd vote automatically goes to the cause your mother supports?No. Sorry, MA.
 But great question!

-Does Charitocracy have an app?We barely even have a web site yet!
+Does Charitocracy have an app?We barely have a web site!
 But we've designed the service with a potential future mobile app in mind, yes. 😉